 As a rule, do not use the -51 modifier especially for Medicare claims.
 This seems to kick out claims automatically.
 The -51 modifier simply states that multiple procedures are happening at the same visit.
 Most of the insurance company software will already take that into account when processing your claim and reduce payment on the secondary billing lines.

-In Podiatry billing, there is always a challenge to making sure the evaluation and management codes are applied properly along with correct modifiers.
+In Podiatry billing, there is always a challenge to making sure the evaluation and management codes are applied properly along with correct Modifiers for Podiatry Services.
 Medical Billers and Coders (MBC) have experienced podiatry billing experts who remain on top of these billing updates all the time.
 This allows us to submit a clean claim the first time, which improves timely claim processing.
 In addition, when claims are denied by an insurance carrier, we have the ability to quickly review and have those claims immediately reprocessed.
 Medical Billers and Coders (MBC) is a premier provider of healthcare revenue cycle management services providing quality services along with cost reduction.
-Contact us on 888-357-3226 or Email us firstname.lastname@example.org to know more about our Podiatry medical billing and coding services.
+Contact us at 888-357-3226 or Email us at firstname.lastname@example.org to know more about our Podiatry medical billing and coding services.